KIMIOMI/kimi-bot/README.md

-# EcoBot
+# ZenBot
-A Economy Bot made using py-cord and mongoDB
+A Age of Zen Economy Bot made using py-cord and mongoDB

 -------------------------